2020 Summer Research Institute

 Important Update Concerning COVID-19:

-The Mind & Life Summer Research Institute (SRI), now in its seventeenth year, is a week-long immersive, residential program held annually at the Garrison Institute in New York.
+The Mind & Life Summer Research Institute (SRI) is a week-long immersive, residential program held annually at the Garrison Institute in New York.
 Unlike traditional academic conferences, this unique program provides opportunities for deep dialogue across disciplines as well as inquiry through first-person reflection and contemplative practice.
 Embodying the mission of Mind & Life, the SRI bridges science and contemplative wisdom to illuminate our shared humanity and inspire action.
 It moves away from hierarchies of knowledge to foster an integrative, richer, and fuller understanding of the mind and society, focusing on current issues that can eventually lead to positive action in the world.

 Based on a process of inquiry and dialogue, the SRI is designed to foster collaborative research among diverse participants who have a stake in societal flourishing: scientists, humanities scholars, contemplative practitioners, social activists, and applied professionals.